nztim/queue/readme.md

   - A warning will be logged if queue processing is skipped.
 This may indicate a lot of jobs or slow execution.
   - If something goes wrong and the mutex is not cleared, it will time out after 60 minutes at which time normal processing will resume.
 - Completed jobs are soft-deleted initially and purged after 1 month.
+- `php artisan queuemgr:pause 10` pauses the queue for the specified number of minutes or until the cache is cleared.
+Useful for deployments.

 Typical Task Scheduler: